Creating a ROSA cluster

 --from-literal=ocmApiUrl='https://api.openshift.com'

-Alternatively, you can edit CAPA controller deployment to provide the credentials
+Alternatively, you can edit the CAPA controller deployment to provide the credentials

 kubectl edit deployment -n capa-system capa-controller-manager